-YMCA Child Care staff have the responsibility to report serious occurrence incidents to the Ministry of Education-Child Care Quality Assurance and Licensing branch within 24 hours; and post within the child care/school age program information regarding the incident on the Serious Occurrence notification form for 10 days.
+YMCA Licensed Summer Program staff have the responsibility to report serious occurrence incidents to the Ministry of Education-Child Care Quality Assurance and Licensing branch within 24 hours; and post within the licensed summer program information regarding the incident on the Serious Occurrence notification form for 10 days.
 A Serious Occurrence incident can include incidents that may require third-party medical attention, disasters on premises, and concerns over operations of the program and others.